 Fatigue during the day

-The exciting Netflix series and the extensive phone call between friends in the evening or the much too early alarm clock in the morning - sometimes it simply cannot be prevented that the nightly sleep comes too short.
-The lack of sleep often becomes noticeable the next day, however, when tiredness catches up with us, especially at lunchtime.
-Our concentration decreases, our eyelids become heavier and heavier and every movement becomes an effort.
-However, lack of sleep and persistent fatigue not only harm our body and psyche, but usually prevent us from completing tasks and pursuing important activities.
+The exciting Netflix series and the long phone call with friends in the evening or the alarm clock that is far too early in the morning - sometimes it's just not possible to prevent a lack of sleep at night.
+However, a lack of sleep often makes itself felt the next day when tiredness catches up with us and particularly during the midday slump.
+Our concentration decreases, the eyelids become heavier and every movement becomes an effort.
+A lack of sleep and persistent tiredness not only damage our body and psyche, but usually prevent us from completing tasks and pursuing important activities.

-Fluctuating temperature and light conditions in the current period also cause the famous spring fatigue, because our body then has to adjust the hormone balance and circulation to the new conditions.
-These processes require a lot of energy, which makes sufficient rest during sleep even more important for an alert day.
+Fluctuating temperature and light conditions are currently causing the well-known spring fatigue, because our body then has to adjust the hormone balance and circulation to the new conditions.
+These processes require quite a bit of energy, making adequate rest during sleep even more important for a waking day.

-Important recovery and repair processes take place during sleep, ensuring that we wake up the next morning refreshed and with renewed energy.
-At night, numerous metabolic processes take place, our immune system works at full speed and our brain processes and stores information.
-You can read more about what happens during sleep here.
-If our sleep is disturbed or too short, we cannot recover sufficiently and become tired and listless during the day.
-Experts recommend about 7-8 hours of sleep, although the exact optimal amount of sleep depends on individual factors.
-The good news is that an acute lack of sleep can be compensated for, for example by taking short power naps or sleeping in on weekends.
-In the long term, however, a healthy sleep pattern is the most important basis for our health and performance in everyday life.
+Important recovery and repair processes take place during sleep, which ensure that we wake up refreshed and with new energy the next morning.
+Numerous metabolic processes take place at night, our immune system works at full speed and our brain processes and stores information.
+You can read here what exactly happens during sleep.
+If our sleep is disturbed or is too short, we cannot recover sufficiently and become tired and listless all the more quickly during the day.
+Experts recommend around 7 – 8 hours of sleep, although the exact optimal amount of sleep depends on individual factors.
+The good news: An acute lack of sleep can be compensated for, for example with short power naps or sleeping in at the weekend.
+In the long term, however, healthy sleeping behavior is the most important basis for our health and performance in everyday life.

-If you still suffer from severe fatigue during the day, especially in spring, here are a few instant tips to help you overcome that nasty daytime tiredness.
+If you still suffer from severe tiredness during the day in spring, here are a few immediate tips that will help you to overcome the nasty tiredness during the day.

-Stay hydrated.
-Drinking plenty of water is not only healthy, but it's also an easy cure for fatigue.
-After all, if our body lacks fluids, important metabolic processes slow down and we feel powerless and listless.
-For normal function, the body must ensure that its fluid level does not fluctuate too much.
-Between 1.5 and 2 litres throughout the day is therefore strongly recommended.
-Mineral water, diluted juice spritzers and isotonic drinks are suitable for preventing fatigue.
-This way you not only supply your body with fluids, but also with important electrolytes!
+Stay hydrated!
+Drinking plenty of water is not only healthy, but also a simple remedy for fatigue.
+Because our body lacks fluids, important metabolic processes slow down and we feel powerless and listless.
+In order to function normally, the body must ensure that its fluid level does not fluctuate too much.
+Between 1.5 and 2 liters spread over the day are therefore strongly recommended.
+Mineral water, diluted juice spritzers and isotonic drinks are suitable for preventing tiredness.
+In this way you not only supply your body with liquid, but also with important electrolytes!

 #3 Variety and new stimuli

-Little exercise and monotonous tasks have a tiring effect on body and mind and strain concentration and performance.
-The following therefore applies against emerging tiredness: Every stimulus from the outside wakes up the brain!
-If possible, try to diversify your activities and take frequent short breaks to relieve your brain.
-In addition, move around in between, for example by doing small stretching exercises or taking short walks, in order to keep your body and circulation active and to create new stimuli.
+Little exercise and monotonous tasks have a tiring effect on body and mind and put a strain on concentration and performance.
+The following applies to counteract tiredness: Every external stimulus wakes up the brain!
+If possible, try to make your activities varied and take short breaks more often to relieve your brain.
+Also, move around in between, for example with small stretching exercises or short walks, to keep your body and circulation active and to create new stimuli.

 #4 The right diet

-How we eat has a great influence on our physical condition.
-Only when the body and brain are supplied with the optimal amount of nutrients can they function at their best.
-With a balanced, vitamin-rich diet, you provide your body with enough energy and avoid the under- or oversupply of individual nutrients.
+How we eat has a major impact on our physical condition.
+Only when the body and brain are supplied with the optimal amount of nutrients can they work optimally.
+With a balanced, vitamin-rich diet, you provide your body with enough energy and avoid under- or oversupply of individual nutrients.

-Quick energy: The famous "nerve food" can help against acute symptoms of tiredness.
-A piece of dark chocolate or a handful of nuts provide sugar, bitter substances and healthy fats that can quickly supply the body and brain with short-term energy and thus support concentration and alertness.
-But watch out: Avoid too high fluctuations in blood sugar levels, as the quick high can then be followed by even greater fatigue.
+Fast energy: The famous "nerve food" can help against acute signs of tiredness.
+A piece of dark chocolate or a handful of nuts provide sugar, bitter substances and healthy fats that provide the body and brain with energy quickly and in the short term and can thus support concentration and alertness.
+But be careful: Avoid excessive fluctuations in blood sugar levels, as the quick high can then be followed by even more fatigue.

-Classic wake-up stimulants: Coffee, cola and black tea are known for their effect as wake-up stimulants.
-This is due to the stimulating effect of the caffeine they contain, which stimulates the nervous system.
-Anyone who suffers from tiredness during the day can quickly find relief with a cup of coffee.
-The stimulating effect sets in after about 30 minutes and usually lasts up to three hours.
-The "caffeine" (teein) in green or matcha teas has a slower effect due to the tannins it also contains, but it also lasts longer and so may not help faster, but it can help more effectively against persistent tiredness during the day.
+Classic pick-me-ups: Coffee, cola and black tea are known for their pick-me-up effects.
+This is due to the stimulating effect of the caffeine it contains, which stimulates the nervous system.
+Anyone who suffers from fatigue during the day can quickly find relief with a cup of coffee.
+The stimulating effect then sets in after about 30 minutes and usually lasts for up to three hours.
+The "caffeine" (theine) in green or matcha teas works more slowly due to the tannins it also contains, but also longer and may not help faster, but more effectively against persistent tiredness during the day.

 #5 Secret Weapon Power Naps

-A power nap can give us energy for the rest of the day in a matter of minutes.
-Done correctly, the short nap can partially make up for nighttime sleep deprivation and help relieve stress, boost the immune system, and lift your mood.
-It's a quick way to recharge your batteries and maintain your ability to perform and concentrate during the day.
-By the way, you can find out how to overcome daytime sleepiness in just a few minutes in our article How power napping works.
+With a power nap, we can recharge our batteries for the rest of the day within a few minutes.
+Done properly, short naps can partially offset nighttime sleep deprivation and help reduce stress, boost the immune system, and lift mood.
+In this way, you can quickly gather new energy and maintain your ability to perform and concentrate during the day.
+You can find out how to overcome daytime sleepiness in just a few minutes in our article How power napping works.

-Springtime fatigue is the body's natural response to changes in light, temperature and daytime conditions.
+Spring fatigue is the body's natural response to changes in light, temperature and daily conditions.

-In the long run, the most important measure against daytime fatigue is a healthy sleep pattern, i.e. enough and good sleep.
+The most important long-term measure against tiredness during the day is healthy sleeping habits, i.e. enough and good sleep.

-A sufficient fluid intake of at least 1.5 - 2 litres throughout the day helps to prevent symptoms of tiredness and supports the body in its healthy function.
-It is best to drink mineral water, diluted juice spritzers or isotonic drinks.
+Adequate fluid intake of at least 1.5 - 2 liters throughout the day helps prevent symptoms of fatigue and supports the body in its healthy functioning.
+It is best to use mineral water, diluted juice spritzers or isotonic drinks.

-Sunlight and fresh air support the release of serotonin and the supply of oxygen and make you more alert in a natural way.
+Sunlight and fresh air support the release of serotonin and oxygen supply and ensure more alertness in a natural way

-Varied activities or breaks from exercise offer the body and brain new stimuli, promote concentration and offer quick help against tiredness in everyday life.
+Various activities or exercise breaks offer new stimuli to the body and brain, promote concentration and offer quick help against tiredness in everyday life.

 Classic stimulants such as caffeine help against acute fatigue.
 In the long term, a balanced diet makes sense so that we are optimally supplied with important nutrients and energy.

-Power Naps provide new energy within minutes and are an efficient weapon against fatigue during the day.
+Power Naps provide you with new energy within minutes and are an efficient weapon against tiredness during the day.